Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Conclusion and Future Work

 Our comparative analysis revealed that the Breaking Ties query strategy delivers the best performance in the early annotation stages, while Contrastive Active Learning is more effective for larger annotation budgets.
 By combining lightweight keyword filtering with active learning, we propose a practical and cost-efficient method for building robust ATD datasets and detection models.

-To improve the interpretability of model predictions, we integrated XAI techniques such as LIME and SHAP to enhance the transparency of model predictions.
+To improve the interpretability of model predictions, we integrated XAI techniques, such as LIME and SHAP, to enhance their transparency.
 To assess the effectiveness of these methods, we conducted an expert evaluation involving ten experts.
 The results demonstrated that both LIME and SHAP significantly improved practitioners' understanding and trust in automated ATD classification results.
-Notably, most experts expressed a preference for LIME over SHAP, citing its more intuitive and accessible explanations.
+Notably, most experts preferred LIME over SHAP, citing its more intuitive and accessible explanations.
 However, the evaluation also indicated that further customization of these methods may be beneficial to better address the specific needs of architectural contexts.

 To improve reproducibility and support future research, we have made our dataset publicly available, which includes a new set of 1,100 ATD items.
 The workflow we propose offers a scalable solution for identifying technical debt in large software projects, helping teams focus on issues with high architectural impact.